nemesisrc/cses-problem-set/README.md

 # cses-problem-set
-this repo contains a curated set of 150 high quality competitive programming questions along with solutions in python
+This repo contains a curated set of 150 high quality competitive programming questions along with solutions in python